SMALL BUSINESS HEALTH CHECK

 Knowing your business health puts you in a better position when dealing with lenders, suppliers, and customers.
 If your small business is in good shape (financially), it’s easier to attract finance and new commercial relationships.

-- New customers, suppliers, potential business partners and lenders usually check your business health before doing business with you
+- New customers, suppliers, potential business partners, and lenders often check your business health before engaging with you.

-- Good business health indicates you’re heading in the right direction and primed for long-term growth
+- Good business health shows you’re heading in the right direction and primed for long-term growth.

 3 ways to check your small business health